maalsaadi1/law-method/law/data/law-method-kb.md

 Understanding the distinct roles and responsibilities of each agent is key to effectively navigating the Law Method workflow.
 While the "Vibe CEO" provides overall direction, each agent specializes in different aspects of the project lifecycle.
 The Law Method introduces Orchestrator agents that can embody these roles, with configurations specified in `web-Law-Method-composer-agent.cfg.md` for web and `ide-Law-Method-composer.cfg.md` for IDE environments.

-- **Orchestrator Agent (Law Method Orchestrator):**
+- **Composer Agent (Law Method Orchestrator):**

-  - **Function:** The primary composer, initially "Law Method Orchestrator."
-It can embody various specialized agent personas.
-It handles general Law Method queries, provides oversight, and is the go-to when unsure which specialist is needed.
+  - **Function:** The central orchestrator of the Law Method workflow.
+The Composer's primary role is to break down high-level objectives into granular subtasks and delegate these subtasks to the most appropriate specialized agent personas.
+It provides overall oversight, manages the flow of information, and ensures alignment with the project vision.
   - **Persona Reference:** `personas#Law-Method-Orchestrator` (Web) or implicitly the core of `ide-Law-Method-composer.md` (IDE).
   - **Key Data/Knowledge:** Accesses `data#law-method-kb-data` (Web) for its knowledge base.
   - **Types:**
-    - **Web Orchestrator:** Built using a script, leverages large context windows of platforms like Gemini 2.5 or OpenAI GPTs.
+    - **Web Composer:** Built using a script, leverages large context windows of platforms like Gemini 2.5 or OpenAI GPTs.
 Uses bundled assets.
 Its behavior and available agents are defined in `web-Law-Method-composer-agent.cfg.md`.
-    - **IDE Orchestrator:** Operates directly in IDEs like Cursor or Windsurf without a build step, loading persona and task files dynamically based on its configuration (`ide-Law-Method-composer.cfg.md`).
+    - **IDE Composer:** Operates directly in IDEs like Cursor or Windsurf without a build step, loading persona and task files dynamically based on its configuration (`ide-Law-Method-composer.cfg.md`).
 The composer itself is defined in `ide-Law-Method-composer.md`.
-  - **Key Feature:** Simplifies agent management, especially in environments with limitations on the number of custom agents.
+  - **Key Feature:** Simplifies agent management and orchestrates the subtask delegation process, especially in environments with limitations on the number of custom agents.

 - **Analyst:**

-  - **Function:** Handles research, requirements gathering, brainstorming, and the creation of Project Briefs.
+  - **Function:** Receives subtasks from the Composer related to research, requirements gathering, brainstorming, and the creation of Project Briefs.
+Completes these subtasks and provides the output back to the Composer.
   - **Web Persona:** `Analyst (Mary)` with persona `personas#analyst`.
 Customized to be "a bit of a know-it-all, and likes to verbalize and emote."
 Uses `templates#project-brief-tmpl`.
   - **IDE Persona:** `Analyst (Larry)` with persona `analyst.md`.
 Similar "know-it-all" customization.
 Tasks for Brainstorming, Deep Research Prompt Generation, and Project Brief creation are often defined within the `analyst.md` persona itself ("In Analyst Memory Already").
   - **Output:** `Project Brief`.

 - **Product Manager (PM):**

-  - **Function:** Responsible for creating and maintaining Product Requirements Documents (PRDs), overall project planning, and ideation related to the product.
+  - **Function:** Receives subtasks from the Composer for creating and maintaining Product Requirements Documents (PRDs), overall project planning, and product ideation.
+Completes these subtasks and provides the output back to the Composer.
   - **Web Persona:** `Product Manager (John)` with persona `personas#pm`.
 Utilizes `checklists#pm-checklist` and `checklists#change-checklist`.
 Employs `templates#prd-tmpl`.
 Key tasks include `tasks#create-prd`, `tasks#correct-course`, and `tasks#create-deep-research-prompt`.
   - **IDE Persona:** `Product Manager (PM) (Jack)` with persona `pm.md`.
 Focused on producing/maintaining the PRD (`create-prd.md` task) and product ideation/planning.
   - **Output:** `Product Requirements Document (PRD)`.

 - **Architect:**

-  - **Function:** Designs system architecture, handles technical design, and ensures technical feasibility.
+  - **Function:** Receives subtasks from the Composer related to designing system architecture, handling technical design, and ensuring technical feasibility.
+Completes these subtasks and provides the output back to the Composer.
   - **Web Persona:** `Architect (Fred)` with persona `personas#architect`.
 Uses `checklists#architect-checklist` and `templates#architecture-tmpl`.
 Tasks include `tasks#create-architecture` and `tasks#create-deep-research-prompt`.
   - **IDE Persona:** `Architect (Mo)` with persona `architect.md`.
 Customized to be "Cold, Calculating, Brains behind the agent crew."
 Generates architecture (`create-architecture.md` task), helps plan tasks (`draft-task-from-epic.md`), and can update PO-level epics/tasks (`doc-sharding-task.md`).
   - **Output:** `Architecture Document`.

 - **Design Architect:**

-  - **Function:** Focuses on UI/UX specifications, front-end technical architecture, and can generate prompts for AI UI generation services.
+  - **Function:** Receives subtasks from the Composer focused on UI/UX specifications, front-end technical architecture, and generating prompts for AI UI generation services.
+Completes these subtasks and provides the output back to the Composer.
   - **Web Persona:** `Design Architect (Jane)` with persona `personas#design-architect`.
 Uses `checklists#frontend-architecture-checklist`, `templates#front-end-architecture-tmpl` (for FE architecture), and `templates#front-end-spec-tmpl` (for UX/UI Spec).
 Tasks: `tasks#create-frontend-architecture`, `tasks#create-ai-frontend-prompt`, `tasks#create-uxui-spec`.
   - **IDE Persona:** `Design Architect (Millie)` with persona `design-architect.md`.
 Customized to be "Fun and carefree, but a frontend design master."
 Helps design web apps, produces UI generation prompts (`create-ai-frontend-prompt.md` task), plans FE architecture (`create-frontend-architecture.md` task), and creates UX/UI specs (`create-uxui-spec.md` task).
   - **Output:** `UX/UI Specification`, `Front-end Architecture Plan`, AI UI generation prompts.

 - **Product Owner (PO):**

-  - **Function:** Agile Product Owner responsible for validating documents, ensuring development sequencing, managing the product backlog, running master checklists, handling mid-sprint re-planning, and drafting user tasks.
+  - **Function:** Receives subtasks from the Composer for validating documents, ensuring development sequencing, managing the product backlog, running master checklists, handling mid-sprint re-planning, and drafting user tasks.
+Completes these subtasks and provides the output back to the Composer.
   - **Web Persona:** `PO (Sarah)` with persona `personas#po`.
 Uses `checklists#po-master-checklist`, `checklists#task-draft-checklist`, `checklists#change-checklist`, and `templates#task-tmpl`.
 Tasks include `tasks#draft-task-from-epic`, `tasks#doc-sharding-task` (extracts epics and shards architecture), and `tasks#correct-course`.
   - **IDE Persona:** `Product Owner AKA PO (Curly)` with persona `po.md`.
 Described as a "Jack of many trades."
 Tasks include `create-prd.md`, `draft-task-from-epic.md`, `doc-sharding-task.md`, and `correct-course.md`.
   - **Output:** User Tasks, managed PRD/Backlog.

 - **Task Manager:**

-  - **Function:** Manages the detailed definition of tasks from Epics, oversees the completion of development tasks via checkboxes in `task-tmpl.md`, and is critical for logging changelogs, core dumps, and main task list updates under Law Method's direction.
+  - **Function:** Receives subtasks from the Composer for managing the detailed definition of tasks from Epics, overseeing the completion of development tasks via checkboxes in `task-tmpl.md`, and logging changelogs, core dumps, and main task list updates.
+Completes these subtasks and provides the output back to the Composer.
   - **Web Persona:** `Task Manager (Bob)` with persona `personas#task-manager`.
 Described as "A very Technical Task Manager."
 Uses `checklists#change-checklist`, `checklists#task-dod-checklist`, `checklists#task-draft-checklist`, and `templates#task-tmpl`.
 Tasks: `tasks#checklist-run-task`, `tasks#correct-course`, `tasks#draft-task-from-epic`.
   - **IDE Persona:** `Task Manager (SallyTM)` with persona `task-manager.ide.md`.
 Described as "Super Technical and Detail Oriented," specialized in "Next Task Generation" (likely leveraging the `task-manager.ide.md` persona's capabilities).

 - **Developer Agents (DEV):**
-  - **Function:** Implement tasks one at a time.
+  - **Function:** Receive subtasks from the Composer for implementing code.
+They work on tasks one at a time and provide completed code or updates back to the Composer.
 Can be generic or specialized.
   - **Web Persona:** `DEV (Dana)` with persona `personas#dev`.
 Described as "A very Technical Senior Software Developer."
   - **IDE Personas:** Multiple configurations can exist, using the `dev.ide.md` persona file (optimized for <6K characters for IDEs).
 Examples:
     - `Frontend Dev (DevFE)`: Specialized in NextJS, React, Typescript, HTML, Tailwind.
     - `Dev (Dev)`: Master Generalist Expert Senior Full Stack Developer.
-  - **Configuration:** Specialized agents can be configured in `ide-Law-Method-composer.cfg.md` for the IDE Orchestrator, or defined for the Web Orchestrator.
+  - **Configuration:** Specialized agents can be configured in `ide-Law-Method-composer.cfg.md` for the IDE Composer, or defined for the Web Composer.
 Standalone IDE developer agents (e.g., `dev.ide.md`) are also available.
-  - **When to Use:** During the implementation phase, typically working within an IDE.
+  - **When to Use:** During the implementation phase, typically working within an IDE, after receiving a delegated subtask from the Composer.

 - **Researcher:**
-  - **Function:** Conducts in-depth research on specific topics, technologies, or external documentation to provide necessary context and information for other agents (e.g., Analyst, PM, Architect).
+  - **Function:** Receives subtasks from the Composer for conducting in-depth research on specific topics, technologies, or external documentation.
+Provides necessary context and summarized information back to the Composer or other agents as directed.
   - **Web Persona:** `Researcher (Alice)` with persona `personas#researcher`.
 Uses `templates#research-summary-report-tmpl`.
 Tasks: `tasks#fetch-external-doc`, `tasks#create-deep-research-prompt`.
   - **IDE Persona:** `Researcher (BobR)` with persona `researcher.md`.
 Focuses on fetching external documentation and summarizing research.
-  - **Typical Engagement:** Engaged when Analyst needs market data, PM needs competitive analysis, or Architect needs to evaluate new technologies.
+  - **Typical Engagement:** Engaged when the Composer determines that external information is needed to complete a higher-level task (e.g., for Analyst's market data, PM's competitive analysis, or Architect's technology evaluation).

 - **GitHub Expert:**
-  - **Function:** Manages GitHub repository operations, including creating feature branches, handling pull requests, and ensuring proper version control.
+  - **Function:** Receives subtasks from the Composer for managing GitHub repository operations, including creating feature branches, handling pull requests, and ensuring proper version control.
+Completes these subtasks and reports back to the Composer.
   - **Web Persona:** `GitHub Expert (Charlie)` with persona `personas#github-expert`.
 Uses `templates#pull-request-description-tmpl`.
 Tasks: `tasks#create-feature-branch`, `tasks#create-pull-request`.
   - **IDE Persona:** `GitHub Expert (DaveG)` with persona `github-expert.md`.
 Specializes in repository setup, branching strategies, and PR management.
-  - **Typical Engagement:** Engaged after initial project creation for repo setup, when a new feature requires a dedicated branch, or for managing code merges.
+  - **Typical Engagement:** Engaged after initial project creation for repo setup, when a new feature requires a dedicated branch, or for managing code merges, all as delegated subtasks from the Composer.

 ## NAVIGATING THE Law Method WORKFLOW - INITIAL GUIDANCE